rails/rails/guides/source/testing.md

 variable.
 We then ensure that it was sent (the first assert), then, in the second batch of assertions, we ensure that the email does indeed contain what we expect.
 The helper `read_fixture` is used to read in the content from this file.

-NOTE: `email.body.to_s` is present when there's only one (HTML or text) part present.
+This helper returns the file contents as an array of lines, which you can join to compare to the generated email.

-If the mailer provides both, you can test your fixture against specific parts with `email.text_part.body.to_s` or `email.html_part.body.to_s`.
+NOTE: If the mailer provides both text and HTML views, you can test your fixture against specific parts with `email.text_part.body.to_s` or `email.html_part.body.to_s`.
+If you're testing the HTML part, the fixture must contain the full contents of the HTML including the tags supplied by your mailer layout.

 Here's the content of the `invite` fixture: